 Expert volunteers assist the work of the RES Women’s Committee and contribute to the Women’s Committee’s activities.
 Expressions of interest to become an expert volunteer are accepted on a rolling basis.
 If interested, send your CV and cover letter to email@example.com.

-Danula is a PhD student at Queen Mary University of London.
+Danula is a policy analyst at Ofgem.
 Danula is supporting the production of the Status of Women in Economics Report in the Monitoring the Status of Women in Economics subcommittee.

-Ema is a PhD student in Economics at Staffordshire University.
+Ema is a lecturer and a PhD student in Economics at Staffordshire University.
 Ema joined the RES Women’s Committee as Expert Volunteer in November 2020.
 Ema is supporting the work of the Chair of the RES Women’s Committee in activities related to communication and engagement.

 University of Southampton